-Multi-compartment compliance aids were prepared by the pharmacy for a large number of people living in their own homes.
+Multi-compartment compliance aids were prepared by the pharmacy for people living in their own homes.
 Each person requesting compliance aids was assessed for suitability.
 There were other options available including supplying boxed medicines with a medicines administration record sheet.
 The workload was organised and well planned.
 A sample of compliance aids was inspected.
 Each compliance aid was clearly labelled.
 Team members signed to show who had dispensed and checked the compliance aid.
 And they wrote a description of the tablets included so that they could be easily identified.
 Patient information leaflets (PILs) were supplied each month.
 'When required' medicines were dispensed in boxes and team members were aware of what could and could not be placed in trays.
 A record of any changes made was kept on a patient information sheet, which was available for the pharmacist during the clinical checking process.
-There was a dedicated phone line available for people receiving compliance aids from the pharmacy so that they could quickly reach a team member to resolve any queries.